 The services from agent to agent can vary significantly.
-This will depend on how much input the buyer requires and the services offered.
+The services will depend on how much input the buyer requires and the services offered.

-Here is a quick guide to what you can expect from a good buying agent;
+Here is a quick guide to what you can expect from a reputable buying agent;

 1) Take a detailed brief from the buyer